hep-gc/glint-service/README.md

 Install and Setup

-1.Get a copy of the installation scripts (this is all you need)
+1. Get a copy of the installation scripts (this is all you need)

 git clone https://github.com/rd37/glint-service.git

-2.Edit the Following conf files
+2. Edit the Following conf files

+   a. cd glint-service

-   a.glint\_services.yaml - replace with your own base-urls for auth-url (keystone) glance\_url (glance) and give a unique name for your own glance repo -- I like rats;> - this conf file is for the glint service
+   b.glint\_services.yaml - replace with your own base-urls for auth-url (keystone) glance\_url (glance) and give a unique name for your own glance repo -- I like rats;> - this conf file is for the glint service

-   b.glint\_setup.yaml
+   c.glint\_setup.yaml
       - replace glint-installation-auth with the file location of your openstack admin rc file (just leave it if you already sourced the admin rc file already)
       - replace glint-service-url with the url of your host machine (the machine you are running these scripts on)

-2.Start Download, Install and Setup
+3. Start Download, Install and Setup

-cd glint-service

 sudo python glint_setup.py install